-- 1. In appropriate cases, grades are rounded as follows, unless stated otherwise: a grade of '.50' or more is rounded up, and a grade of less than '.50' will be rounded down. - 2.
-If the grade for an exam is calculated by combining grades for different components of the exam, the grades of the different components should have a maximum of one decimal behind the comma.
-The grades of the different components will not be rounded. - 3.
-The final grade for the thesis will be rounded with one decimal behind the comma.
+- 1. .
+Final grades are rounded off to one decimal place. - 2.
+If the grade for an exam is calculated by combining grades for different components of the exam, these partial grades may have a maximum of one decimal place.
+Partial grades are truncated, for example a 5.475 becomes a 5.4. - 3.
+The final grade for the thesis will be rounded with one decimal place.